impossibletea/liver/README.md

 #### Name, Path

-Specifying `path` to resources (may include many models) and `name` of a particular model to use inside that directory.
+Specifying `path` to resources (may include many models) and a list of `name`s of particular models to use inside that directory.

+Model index is the `XSCREENSAVER_SAVER_INDEX` environment variable to comply with Xsecurelock's spec.

 > [!IMPORTANT]
 > Configuration assumes that the `name` is the name of directory inside of